kawilliams/kawilliams.github.io/teaching/hci/oral-exam.md

 ## Format

 An oral exam will function like an interview.
-You will sign up for a time slot during the exam period during which you and I will meet.
+You will sign up for a time slot during the oral exam period during which you and I will meet.
 The oral exam will be a ~10-minute conversation and will typically consist of just a few (1-3) questions that can range from theory to applying those theories.
 This is your opportunity to demonstrate how you can apply the things you have learned throughout the semester, in a way not dissimilar from what you might be asked about in an interview for a job role as a UX designer or UX researcher.
 I may ask follow-up questions based on your responses or provide additional prompts and hints.

 ## Grading